 Individual departments are reminded that they are responsible for changing clocks in their offices, research laboratories and departmental spaces.
 Buildings and Grounds staff will ensure that clocks in public areas and outdoor clocks are changed.

 In addition to changing clocks, the time change means that clerical, service and operations technical employees, police and firefighters who work the third shift on this date will work one hour longer than normally scheduled.
 For that shift only, employees typically working eight-hour shifts will work nine hours; and those who typically work a 12-hour shift will work 13 hours.

-Employees must be paid overtime for the extra hour if it causes the total hours at the end of the week to exceed 40.
-The work week may not be modified to avoid overtime payment.
+Employees must be paid overtime for the extra hour if that hour causes the total hours at the end of the week to exceed 40 hours, and the work week may not be modified to avoid overtime payment.